WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Introduction

 \section{Introduction}

-Recently, Large Language Models (LLMs)~\cite{GPT3,GPT4,PaLM,palm2,Chinchilla,gopher,GLM-130B,llama,opt} have garnered significant attention and demonstrated impressive success.
-Notably, OpenAI's ChatGPT stands out as a prominent example.
-Leveraging extensive pre-training on vast amounts of internet data and further fine-tuning with detailed instruction data~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}, these models have achieved state-of-the-art (SOTA) zero-shot performance across diverse tasks.
-This trend is also observed in the domain of code understanding and generation.
-Numerous Code LLMs~\cite{li2023starcoder,AlphaCode,codegen,CodeGeeX,incoder,codex,codet5,CodeT5+} have been proposed to tackle the challenges associated with code-related tasks.
-These Code LLMs undergo pre-training using substantial amounts of code data, enabling them to excel in various code-related tasks, showcasing impressive performance.
+Recently, Large Language Models (LLMs)~\citep{GPT3,GPT4,PaLM,palm2,Chinchilla,gopher,GLM-130B,opt,llama} have garnered immense attention and demonstrated impressive success.
+Notably, OpenAI's GPT3.5 (ChatGPT) stands out as a prominent example.
+These models, through extensive pre-training on vast internet data and fine-tuning with detailed instruction data~\citep{DBLP:conf/nips/Ouyang0JAWMZASR22}, have achieved state-of-the-art (SOTA) zero-shot performance across diverse NLP tasks.
+This trend also extends to the realm of code understanding and generation, where a multitude of Code LLMs have emerged~\citep{codex,AlphaCode,incoder,codegen,CodeGeeX,codet5,CodeT5+,li2023starcoder,codegen2,codellama}.
+These models, pre-trained on substantial code data, excel in various code-related tasks, consistently delivering impressive performance.

-In contrast to most previous Code LLMs that primarily emphasize the pre-training process, there has been limited exploration of fine-grained instruction tuning in the Code domain.
-The introduction of instruction tuning initially aimed to enhance the generalization capabilities of LMs across different tasks~\cite{t5,DBLP:conf/iclr/WeiBZGYLDDL22,flan-t5,ExT5,T0,ZeroPrompt,UnifiedQA}.
-OpenAI's InstructGPT~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}, for instance, involved soliciting human annotators to provide explicit instructions to ensure alignment with users' intentions.
-Similarly, recent works such as Alpaca~\cite{alpaca} employed the self-instruct~\cite{wang2022self} method, where ChatGPT generated the instruction data.
-Vicuna~\cite{vicuna2023} utilized user-shared conversations collected from ShareGPT.com.
-WizardLM~\cite{xu2023wizardlm} introduced the \name{} method, which involved evolving existing instruction data to generate more complex and diverse datasets.
-However, it is worth noting that all these approaches primarily focused on the general domain and lacked specific design considerations for the code domain.
+In contrast to most previous Code LLMs that primarily focus on the pre-training process, there has been limited exploration of fine-grained instruction tuning in the code domain.
+The introduction of instruction tuning was initially designed to enhance the generalization capabilities of LMs across different tasks via multitask training~\citep{t5,DBLP:conf/iclr/WeiBZGYLDDL22,flan-t5,ExT5,T0,ZeroPrompt,UnifiedQA}.
+OpenAI's InstructGPT~\citep{DBLP:conf/nips/Ouyang0JAWMZASR22}, for instance, involved soliciting human annotators to provide explicit instructions to ensure alignment with users' intentions.
+Similarly, recent works such as Alpaca~\citep{alpaca} employed the self-instruct~\citep{wang2022self} method, where GPT3.5 (ChatGPT) generated the instruction data.
+Vicuna~\citep{vicuna2023} utilized user-shared conversations collected from ShareGPT.com.
+WizardLM~\citep{xu2023wizardlm} introduces the \name{} method, which involves evolving existing general instruction data to generate more complex and diverse datasets.
+Drawing inspiration from these previous works in the general domain, our work, \cname{}, is specifically tailored to the coding domain's distinctive characteristics.